pranayroy01/Scala/README.md

 [![Build Status](https://travis-ci.org/drolando/scala-coursera.svg?branch=master)](https://travis-ci.org/drolando/scala-coursera)

 *This course introduces the cornerstones of functional programming using the Scala programming language.
-Functional programming has become more and more popular in recent years because it promotes code that’s safe, concise, and elegant.
+Functional programming has become more and more popular in recent years because it promotes code that???s safe, concise, and elegant.
-Furthermore, functional programming makes it easier to write parallel code for today’s and tomorrow’s multiprocessors by replacing mutable variables and loops with powerful ways to define and compose functions.*
+Furthermore, functional programming makes it easier to write parallel code for today???s and tomorrow???s multiprocessors by replacing mutable variables and loops with powerful ways to define and compose functions.*

 *In this course you will discover the elements of the functional programming style and learn how to apply them usefully